 The Okavango Delta is of course flooded for much of the year and when it is, you can experience serene silence at the gentle pace of a poled mokoro excursion along the narrow Delta channels.
 Just sit back and relax as they glide through lily ponds on local dugout canoes while they get eye to eye with a buffalo as it laps water from the river, watch crocodiles sunbathe on the banks or cruise past a pod of hippos as they lie in a pool.
 Fish eagles, frogs and fabulous lilies form much of this experience, but more frequently it is the quietness and gentle pace that makes its impression on you after a mokoro morning.

-This flight departs from Maun and travels to Makgadikgadi, Botswana.
+This short charter hop flight departs Maun and travels to Makgadikgadi, Botswana.

 This afternoon you will meet up with the other guests from the lodge for your game drive in Makgadikgadi.
 The Makgadikgadi Pan is a series of large salt pans in the middle of the dry savannah of Northeastern Botswana.
 It is one of the largest salt flats in the world and interspersed between the pans are sand dunes, rocky islands and peninsulas, and desert terrain.
 The pan is all that remains of the formerly enormous Lake Makgadikgadi, which once covered an area larger than Switzerland, but dried up several thousand years ago.
 The Makgadikgadi Pans Game Reserve has an area of 3 900 sq. km and is the scene of large migrations.
 In the wet season, this reserve can offer good wildlife viewing, particularly when large herds of zebra and wildebeest begin their westward migration to the Boteti region.
 Other species that can be spotted here include gemsbok, eland and red hartebeest, as well as kudu, bushbuck, duiker, giraffe, springbok, steenbok, and even elephant, with all the accompanying predators, as well as the rare brown hyena.
 Your afternoon is guaranteed to be full of excitement, spectacular views and amazing experiences.

-Set off in the morning to visit some of the Kalahari’s sexiest meerkats (‘Suricate’ to science-minded people and ‘Timon’ to Lion King fans).
+Set off in the morning to visit some of the Kalahari’s sexiest meerkats (‘Suricate’ to science-minded people and ‘Timon’ to Lion King Fans).
 Get up close and personal with these captivating creatures.
 On chilly mornings, you might well find a meerkat snuggling up to you for warmth.
-Or, in the absence of a termite mound or tree, using your head as a sentry lookout post.
+In the absence of a termite mound or tree, these playful creatures may use your head as a sentry lookout post.
 By spending quality time with these incredibly social, superbly adapted animals, you will be able to see how they interact with each other and their environment.
 You also get the chance to see the desert through the eyes of a meerkat – which, despite the fact that it’s only a foot off the ground, is a pretty spectacular vantage point, and definitely one of the most special and memorable game experiences you will encounter in Botswana.